 When I became depressed in 2010, initially, suicidality wasn’t among the symptoms I was experiencing.
 However, as the episode extended over the next year I began having ever-increasing thoughts of suicide.
 I took myself to hospital voluntarily, but had a very negative experience, and I ended up being discharged without feeling any better.

 I developed a suicide plan involving my psych meds.
 At the time, I was working Monday to Friday with every other Friday off, and my plan was to take the pills on one of my Fridays off so no one would notice anything out of the ordinary until Monday.
 Each Friday off, I would evaluate whether I or not I could make it through until the next Friday off.

 Eventually one Friday I decided I just couldn’t take the pain anymore, and I took the pills.
-Over the next few days, I alternated between sleeping and wandering around delirious.
+Over the next few days, I alternated between sleeping and wandering around deliriously.
 When I didn’t show up for work on Monday, they called the police.
 When the police showed up at my door, I was totally loopy, and they hauled me off to hospital.
-The only regrets I had were about being found, and being alive.
+The only regrets I had at that point in time were about being found and being alive.